Diva (Annie Lennox album): Critical reception

 Diva received acclaim from critics upon release.
 In their review, Rolling Stone commented:

 State-of-the-art soul pop, Annie Lennox's solo debut is sonically gorgeous; it also declares her aesthetic independence.
 Ace sessionmen polish Divas gloss, and producer Stephen Lipson (Pet Shop Boys, Propaganda) operates in hyperdrive, but these eleven songs are fiercely those of a sister doing things for herself.
 Three years after her last outing with Dave Stewart, her cohort in Eurythmics, Lennox voids any notion that he was her Svengali and she merely the MTV beauty with stunning pipes.
 Writing nearly all of Diva, she manages a whirlwind tour of mainstream R&B and retains her singular persona – an ice queen thirsting to be melted by love.

 Diva was included in Q magazine's year-end list of the "50 Best Albums of 1992".
-It was later included in Rolling Stones "Essential Recordings of the 90's" list.
+It was later included in Rolling Stones Essential Recordings of the 90's list.

 Pitchfork stated that the album is "a joyous and liberated pop album with a prophetic message about the disillusionment of fame".
+Slant Magazine included the album on its 2003 list of 50 Essential Pop Albums.
+Reviewing the record for the publication, Eric Henderson wrote that Diva "glides with a rich, feminine dignity that stands tall in pop history."
+He further noted that the album's relative quietude reflects "a woman in full awareness, if not complete control, of the occasional ostentation of her emotional whims."